 A PSRS report may only be amended for a 90-day period.
 If a hospital receives notices through PSRS that it has reached its 90-day amendment limit, the hospital must enter a new report and indicate the report is a continuation of the prior emergency preparedness plan reporting and include the report number of the original PSRS report submitted under this section.
 The hospital must then continue to report as prescribed through this guidance.

-not need approval from the Department to implement any element of their Emergency Preparedness Plan and do not need to provide daily updates.
+Hospitals do not need approval from the Department to implement any element of their Emergency Preparedness Plan and do not need to provide daily updates.
 However, if any element of the plan has been discontinued, notice of that discontinuance should be reported.

-Mandatory EEI Reporting through Corvena (previously known as Knowledge Center)
+Mandatory EEI Reporting through CORVENA (previously known as Knowledge Center)

 All fields indicated as mandatory or required must be completed.
 For this data collection purpose, all hospitals and campuses of hospitals must separately complete the survey even if multiple facilities are under one hospital license.